rc2dev/pifi-radio/README.md

 ### PiFi configuration

 Configuration is read from the JSON file at `/etc/pifi-radio.conf`.
+You can find a sample [here](samples/pifi-radio.conf.sample).
 These are the options:

 | Key             | Value
 | --------------- | -------------------------------------------------------------------------